yellowdog/python-examples/README_CLOUDWIZARD.md

 3. It attaches the IAM policy to the IAM user.
 4. It creates a new access key for the IAM user; note that the secret access key is not displayed by default and will not be recorded other than in the Credential to be created within YellowDog.
 To display the secret access key, run the Cloud Wizard command with the `--show-secrets` option.
 5. It adds the `AWSServiceRoleForEC2Spot` service linked role to the AWS account.
 This allows spot instances to be provisioned by YellowDog.
-6. It creates an S3 storage bucket named `yellowdog-cloudwizard-<aws_user_id>`.
-The AWS user ID is required to ensure that the bucket name is unique within the AWS region.
-Adjust the `--region-name` as required to specify in which region your S3 storage bucket is created.
-If omitted, the default from your configuration will be used, otherwise the AWS default of `us-east-1` will be used.
-7. A policy is attached to the bucket allowing the `yellowdog-cloudwizard-user` to access the S3 bucket.

 The steps above are essentially an automated version of YellowDog's [AWS account configuration guidelines](https://docs.yellowdog.co/#/knowledge-base/configuring-an-aws-account-for-use-with-yellowdog).
 Note that the addition of the Service linked role for AWS Fleet is omitted.